neurophysik/jitcode/README.rst

 `JiTCSDE <http://github.com/neurophysik/jitcsde>`_, respectively.

 * `Documentation <http://jitcode.readthedocs.io>`_ – Read this to get started and for reference.
-Don’t miss that some topics ae addressed in the `common JiTC*DE documentation <http://jitcde-common.readthedocs.io>`_.
+Don’t miss that some topics are addressed in the `common JiTC*DE documentation <http://jitcde-common.readthedocs.io>`_.

 * `Paper <http://arxiv.org/abs/1711.09886>`_ – Read this for the scientific background.
 Cite this (`BibTeX <https://raw.githubusercontent.com/neurophysik/jitcxde_common/master/citeme.bib>`_) if you wish to give credit or to shift blame.
 As soon as this is published in a journal, you will find an update here.